 A key focus of the continued research and development for InQuik is to refine the designs and validate the product’s expected long-term behaviour and longevity, far in excess of 100 years with minimum structural maintenance requirements.
 Given most bridges haven average life of only 30-50 years, this longevity is key.

 Accessing our services

-Through the Australian Government’s Entrepreneurs’ Programme, InQuik connected with their local Innovation Connections Facilitator, Dave Fleming, from CSIRO SME Connect.
+Through the Entrepreneurs’ Programme, an Australian Government initiative which is funded and supported by the Australian Government, InQuik connected with their local Innovation Connections Facilitator, Dave Fleming, from CSIRO SME Connect.
 Dave assessed the business’ needs and recommended an Innovation Connections Researcher Placement Grant.
 This grant supported a collaboration project with The University of Sydney, undertaking independent, professional engineering modelling of the long-term effects of having permanent formwork, and load-bearing behaviour of the unique design.